roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about applications.md

             In this example, the **default** service account of the namespace is manually configured to use this Secret as the imagePullSecret.

-        2. Create an sa.yaml file and add the configuration of the default service account to this file.
+        2. Create a file named sa.yaml and add the configuration of the default service account to this file.

             ```
             kubectl get serviceaccounts default -o yaml > ./sa.yaml
             ```

-        3. Run the following command to query the content of the sa.yaml file:
+        3. Run the following command to query the details of the sa.yaml file:

             ```
             cat  sa.yaml